playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 <!-- tabs:end -->

 Yes!
-It renders the seconds to countdown, and then shows the `AlarmScreen` as expected.
+It renders the seconds to countdown and then shows the `AlarmScreen` as expected.
 Even our "auto-snooze" functionality is working as intended.

 Let's test our manual "snooze" button and see if that works as expe-...